 - By telephone: 01223 484700 Monday-Friday 9am-5pm

-For every £1 we receive, 83p goes towards transforming the lives of people with disability, their families and communities in the poorest places of the world, with 0.1p spent on essential governance and 16p helps grow awareness and funds.
+For every £1 we receive, 82p goes towards transforming the lives of people with disability, their families and communities in the poorest places of the world, with 0.1p spent on essential governance and 18p helps grow awareness and funds.

 We employ staff with specialist skills to most effectively improve the lives of some of the most forgotten people in the world.
 Our Chief Executive’s salary is less than that of CEO’s salaries at other similar sized charitable organisations in the UK.
-Our staff receive a salary far below what they would earn in the private sector because they are committed to improving the lives of disabled people in the world's poorest places.
+Our staff receive a salary far below what they would earn in the private sector because they are committed to improving the lives of people living with disabilities across the world's poorest places.

 Everyone who contributes to our work, whether through prayer, donations, volunteering, fundraising or in other ways, has a positive impact on the lives of people with disabilities in some of the world’s poorest communities.
-Last year, thanks to you, our supporters, CBM transformed the lives of over 38 million people with or at risk of disabilities worldwide.
 Read more about how to get involved.

 Get involved with CBM